FastyBird/fastybird/src/FastyBird/Connector/Viera/README.md

 ## What is Panasonic Viera connector?

-Panasonic Viera connector is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is integrating [Panasonic Viera](https://www.panasonic.com) devices.
+Panasonic Viera connector is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is integrating [Panasonic Viera](https://www.panasonic.com) televisions.

 Panasonic Viera Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ### Features:

-- The Panasonic Viera Connector offers support for both local and cloud-based communication with Panasonic Viera devices, providing users with a versatile and flexible way to connect and control a wide range of Panasonic Viera devices in their home or office.
+- Full support for 2018 and later models
+- Support for televisions which need PIN authentication
-- Automated device discovery feature, which automatically detects and adds Panasonic Viera devices to the FastyBird ecosystem
+- Automated device discovery feature, which automatically detects and adds Panasonic Viera televisions to the FastyBird ecosystem
 - Panasonic Viera Connector management for the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) [devices module](https://github.com/FastyBird/devices-module), allowing users to easily manage and monitor Panasonic Viera devices
 - Advanced device management features, such as controlling power status, measuring energy consumption, and reading sensor data
 - [{JSON:API}](https://jsonapi.org/) schemas for full API access, providing a standardized and consistent way for developers to access and manipulate Panasonic Viera device data